Overview

 module_source: git::https://github.com/organization/repository//sub/directory

-# Option2: Inline module source code, 2000 characters max.
-Not possible if module_source is used
+# Optional inline module source code, 2000 characters max, when module_source is 'inline'

 module_source_code: |